claudiajs/example-projects/graphql-example/README.md

 this is a sample implementation a [GraphQL](http://graphql.org/) service on AWS Lambda using Claudia.
 The service offers CRUD operations via just 1 endpoint.
 The data persistence is done via
 DynamoDB, similar to the [dynamodb-example](https://github.com/claudiajs/example-projects/tree/master/dynamodb-example).
-Additionally, this sample project is written in ES2015 and is transpiled by [Babel](https://babeljs.io/) before uploading to AWS.

 ## Prerequisites